 Dr. Karen Miller has taught at Wesleyan since 2008.
-She received a Ph.D. in Sociology from the University of Kentucky.
+She earned a Ph.D. in Sociology from the University of Kentucky.
 She earned her B.S. and M.S. degrees in Criminal Justice from Eastern Kentucky University.
 Dr. Miller has published two books and several journal articles.
-Her research interests include: wrongful convictions, capital punishment, and victimization.
+Her research interests include: wrongful convictions, capital punishment, bullying behaviors and victimization.

 Courses: Criminology, Introduction to Criminal Justice, Juvenile Justice System, Correctional Institutions, Sociology Senior Seminar, Senior Seminar in Criminal Justice, and Internships

 Dr. Buice began teaching at Wesleyan in 2014.
 She earned a PhD in Political Science from the University of Tennessee.
 She has traveled and conducted field research in La Paz, Bolivia, in addition to living and traveling extensively in Mexico.
 Dr. Buice previously held a position as a Visiting Assistant Professor at the University of Missouri.
 Her research interests include the politics of gender and ethnicity in developing nations, the effects of informal economic activity on political behavior, and the role of social movements in policy outcomes.
 Her research has been published in The American Political Science Review.

 Courses: Introduction to Political Science, Model United Nations, Research Methods, American Foreign Policy, Human Rights, Classical Political Theory